-Our goal is to provide the best possible customer service with regard to the delivery of Emergency Medical, Fire Suppression, Hazardous Materials, Technical Rescue, Fire Investigation, Public Fire Safety Education, Fire Prevention, and Specialized Community Services.
+It is our goal to provide the best possible customer service with regard to the delivery of Emergency Medical, Fire Suppression, Hazardous Materials, Technical Rescue, Fire Investigation, Public Fire Safety Education, Fire Prevention, and Specialized Community Services.
 The Department is service driven and we appreciate the feedback during the year to assist us in knowing how well we are delivering these services.
-Keep the feedback coming!

-Residents are encouraged to visit their station or contact the Chief of the Department at any time, so we can understand your needs with regard to the services we provide.
+Residents are encouraged to visit the station or contact the Chief of the Department at any time to inquire about the department and get answers to their questions.

-Westminster ranks 329 out of 351 cities and towns in Massachusetts for the amount of squire miles we cover from one station and as the town builds out our average response times will continue to increase.
+Westminster ranks 329 out of 351 cities and towns in Massachusetts for the amount of squire miles we cover from one station and as the town builds out our average response times will continue to increase and with require discussions about having a sub-station on already town own land in Whitmanville.

 The lack of on-call firefighters impacts our ability to deliver services.
 Generally this means that there is a delay in response waiting for additional on-call firefighters to arrive.
-This is especially true when we have multiple emergencies at one time.
+This is especially true when we have multiple emergencies at one time, but budget reductions taken in FY2010 will also have an impact on hiring Call Firefighters to replace those that leave.